Carbon vs. Aluminum Wheels: Pros andย Cons Compared!

 Well, there is no clear answer.
 It depends on your preference and riding style.

-Aluminum wheels start at dozens of dollars and can exceed $1000, while carbon ones start at around $300 and easily exceed $2000.
+Aluminum wheels start at a few hundred dollars and can exceed $1000, while carbon wheels start at around $300 and can easily exceed $2000 (some pairs even exceeding $5000).

-However, you don’t have to spend $1900 on a quality carbon wheelset.
-For example, most Chinese carbon wheels offer a better price/value ratio than wheels from mainstream brands.
+However, you don’t have to spend $2000 on a high-quality carbon wheelset.
+For example, most Chinese carbon wheels offer a better price/value ratio than wheels from mainstream brands, costing around $1000.

 Aerodynamics